kacgrzes/expo-template/README.md

 3. Clone repository

-   This usage is usefull when npm code version is ot up to date, you can verify it by checking dates of last commit and last publish
+   This usage is usefull when npm code version is not up to date, you can verify it by checking dates of last commit and last publish
    ![Check last release date](assets/tutorials/check-last-release-date.png)

 ```bash